Cato Networks Knowledge Base

 Notes:

-• Cato Cloud assumes all BGP connections are “next-hop-self”: the neighbor is always the next hop selected by Cato Cloud, and Cato Cloud advertises its neighbor's IP as the next hop for all advertised routes.
+• Cato assumes all BGP connections are “next-hop-self”: the neighbor is always the next hop selected by Cato, and Cato advertises its neighbor's IP as the next hop for all advertised routes.

 • When BGP is on the Alt.
 WAN, it usually receives other sites’ ranges (all other sites which are reachable via the Alt.
 WAN link).
-Cato Cloud filters these ranges before it considers dynamic and floating ranges.
+Cato filters these ranges before it considers dynamic and floating ranges.

 • When a Socket is disconnected from the Cato Cloud, all other site ranges are withdrawn.
 This allows continued reachability in a case where the BGP peer has a secondary path that can be alternatively used as a next hop if it temporarily disconnects from the Cato Cloud.
 (Supported from Socket version 17.0 and higher)